wg34projects/XMC4500-3Daccel-TASK/README.md

 ## description

-* /sensordocu/ - all available documentation from ST Microelectronics
+* /sensordocu/ - available documentation from ST Microelectronics

 <br>

-- sensor is connected via I2C and 3V3 to XMC, see lis3dh_driver.c and lis3dh_driver.h
-regarding used pins and hardware adress.
+- sensor is connected via I2C and 3V3 to XMC, see lis3dh driver.c and lis3dh driver.h regarding used pins and hardware adress.

 | sensor |
 |--------|
 | ![alt text](../../pictures/sensor.png "picture sensor") |

-- XMC connector includes 4k7 pullup resistors for I2C, signal and power connections, terminal blocks for external 5V power source servos and terminal blocks to connected signals and power
+- XMC connector includes 4k7 pullup resistors for I2C, signal and power connections, terminal blocks for external 5V power source (for servos) and terminal blocks to connected signals and power.

 | XMC connector |
 |---------------|